c-blake/nio/FAQ.md

 ### 8 - Ok..Why not HDF5?

-HDF5 heralds from NetCDF and earlier formats all designed to work with very limited OS FSes of the 1970s & 1980s..E.g.
-DOS 8.3 filenames or VMS limits.
-Consequently, these formats re-create archive functionality (like tar/zip) instead of just using the filesystem.
-The 1980s are mostly behind us all.
-Using regular files has many charms.
-Not the least charm is that users all know how to find & manage files & directories within already hierarchical file systems.
-This includes many & varied compression programs to compress files - not just library access to codecs but programs like zstd xyz or lz4 pdq etc.
+Files & directories are a done deal.
+HDF5 heralds from NetCDF & earlier formats designed to work with very limited OS FSes of the 1970s & 1980s..E.g.
+DOS 8.3 filenames/VMS limits.
+Consequently, these formats re-create/duplicate archive functions (like tar/cpio/zip) instead of just using the FS.
+Using regular files has many charms, not the least of which is that users all know without any more instruction how to list, find & manage files & directories within the already hierarchical file system.
+This includes many & varied compression programs - not only library access to codecs but programs like zstd xyz or lz4 pdq etc.
-Bundling functionality in HDF5 might *seem* nice, but can also be a limiting luxury trap, e.g. to support compression libs, ACLs, rsync optimization or all other things files & dirs provide.
-Meanwhile, files & dirs are universal; Users know what to do with tar/zip archive files or with dirs of files they want to bundle.
+Functionality bundles *seem* nice, but can also be a limiting luxury trap, e.g. to support compression libs, ACLs, rsync optimization, encryption, or all other things provided for files & dirs.
+Orthogonality/independence is good.

 ### 9 - Doesn't KDB/APL derivative xyz do this already?